-But no matter how high it is, even if its 95% or 99%, if that 1% failure is you, these statistics will still be heartbreaking like what happened to me before.
+But no matter how high it is, even if it’s 95% or 99% if that 1% failure is you, these statistics will still be heartbreaking like what happened to me before.

 C1/D US Visa Renewal

-The renewal process of your expired C1/D visa is much like the same when applying for the first time.
+The renewal process of your expired C1/D visa is much the same as when applying for the first time.
 Your company will do much of the preparation and all you have to do is pass the final interview.

 Seafarer Visa Reissuance Program (SeaVRP)

 The Seafarer Visa Reissuance Program is for non-immigrant applicants which expedites the appointment process of their C1/D visa.